Foot Spa Anyone?

 ‘Could we make some foam?’
 Scott asked Oliver.

-‘Could have a go.
+‘We could have a go.
 An old washing machine and a load of washing-up liquid might work,’ said Oliver, reaching across and collecting the pizza crusts from Scott’s plate.

 Vanessa pushed her plate in his direction so that he could pick off the last remnants.